Kray-G/kinx-books/prog-lang-kinx/en/section/section01.md

 In short, to put Kinx in a sentense, **it is a script language with a traditional C-style syntax fitting in a programmer\\apos{}s hand.**

+But Kinx also has a simple Type Annotation feature.
+Only when Kinx can handle it, but it will indicate an error by Type Annotation in the case when it find some clearly unexpected mismatches between types.
+See ''\\nameref{Type Annotation}'' for details.

 ## Kinx Features

 ### The Concept